-For each family member, citizenship/eligible non-citizen status will be verified only once.
+For each family member, citizenship/eligible non-citizen status will be verified only once unless the family member is an eligible immigrant in a transitional stage of admission.
+In this situation, their status must be updated until they are admitted for permanent residency.
 This verification will be obtained prior to admission.
 If the status of any family member was not determined prior to admission, verification of their status will be obtained at the next regular reexamination.
 Prior to a new member joining the family, their status will be verified.